animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 His heart doctor was in another building, and they had to carry up my grandpa to that doctor, causing him to have a heart attack later that day.

 My grandpa was a self-reliant man, but the stress of moving from his hospital to the other one to see that heart doctor was extreme.
-My mom was there, and it was a big ordeal just to bring him.
+My mom was there, and it was a big ordeal just to help him stand amid the kidney problems he entered the hospital for.
+He survived two heart attacks previous in Uzbekistan, and was in teh hospital for kidney issues.
+That's why my sister even specialized in kidney issues as a nurse or nurse practioner now.
+He was in there for kidney issues, and died from a heart attack after a gruelling trial to get to his heart doctor.

+You people are murderers.

 In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — doctors visited patients.